abdelrahman1215/conway-s-game-of-life/README.md

 * q or exit bottun -> quit
 * space or play/pause button -> play/pause
 * arrow keys or wasd -> move around the board
+* , and . -> decrease and increase speed